View MapView Map

 1Peaks aplenty

-Head to Prowlers, 2km from Mullaghmore in County Sligo and watch the waves reach dizzying heights of 30 to 40ft, it’s a secret spot for experienced surfers.
-See daredevil sports enthusiasts board jet skis to climb the soaring swells, the waves are so high here, it’s impossible to reach them by man power alone.
+Head to Prowlers, just 2km from Mullaghmore in Sligo, and watch the waves reach dizzying heights of 30 to 40ft – perfect for experienced surfers in the know.
+Watch daredevil sports enthusiasts board jet skis from a safe distance as they climb the soaring swells.
+The waves are so high here, it’s impossible to reach them by man power alone.

 3Dark sky delights